How Did Germany React To The Conditions Of This Clause

 Empathize with Different Perspectives

 It is also important to empathize with different perspectives on the war guilt clause.
-Germans, understandably, felt humiliated and betrayed by the treaty.
+Practically speaking, germans, understandably, felt humiliated and betrayed by the treaty.
 Allied nations, on the other hand, felt that Germany should be held accountable for the damage it had caused.

 Empathy does not mean condoning or excusing actions.
 It means trying to understand the motivations and perspectives of different actors in order to gain a more complete picture of the past.